AthanasiosChristopoulos/KAFKA_PSO/ReadMe.md

  - increase the number of children
  - look how velocity amplitude behaves
     - velocity show always start big and then becose smaller
+ -  Fully Informed seems to be slower, but converging more surely (its always improving)

 ## What to look at for training process:
  - convergence (the ideal result is located, but the swarm doesnt converge on it)